Enturk/sshKeyManager/README.md

 # sshKeyManager
+This script will check the information in the file against that available on the network, and update the information.

 Instructions:
 Give it a file called "NewKeys.txt" (sans quotes) in the keys folder, with the following format for each line: